The Xometry app works best with JavaScript enabled!

 What Is an Elastic Modulus?

-Elastic modulus is a measure of the stiffness or rigidity of a material.
-It quantifies the ability of a material to deform under an applied force and then return to its original shape when the force is removed.
+It generally quantifies the ability of a material to resist deformation under applied stress and recover its original shape when the stress is removed.
 Elastic modulus is particularly relevant in the study of solid materials, such as metals, polymers, and ceramics.
 Mathematically, the elastic modulus is defined as the ratio of stress to strain within the elastic limit of a material.
-For more information, see our guide on What is an Elastic Modulus?

 Summary